gtbook/gtbook/README.md

 - Conda install nbdev
 - show preview using `nbdev_preview`
 - `pip install -e .` for local install for test purposes.
+- `nbdev_prepare` to prepare for git commit, but don't commit changes in test folder.

 To release a new version: